HanaOrg/Konbini/doc/README.md

 email: string # (optional)
 # A link to your personal website of choice.
 website: string # (optional)
-# Your biography - a text they visible inside your profile.
+# Your biography - a text visible inside your profile.
 biography: string # (optional)
 # Whether you're for hire or not.
 for_hire: boolean # (optional)